 South Jersey Exhibition and Workshop Series is an exploration into folk art and culture through the lens of food traditions primarily in Burlington, Gloucester, and Camden Counties.
-The three-county engagement celebrates diverse food arts and food through African American (Caribbean influence, West African influence and Soul food), Eastern European (Polish, Turkish) and Latin (Mexican and Peruvian) communities.
+The three-county engagement celebrates diverse food arts and food through African American (Caribbean influence, West African influence, and Soul food), Eastern European (Polish, Turkish) and Latin (Mexican and Peruvian) communities.
 The program engages local partnerships from planning to implementation.
-The fieldwork and collaborations include practitioners, artists, community organizations, local businesses and community culture keepers.
+The fieldwork and collaborations include practitioners, artists, community organizations, local businesses, and community culture keepers.

 The project developed out of the recognition of our shared belief in the value of diversity in our State, which is one of our most significant and valuable characteristics.
-We conducted fieldwork in 2017-2018 and hosted the Tastefully South Jersey Exhibition at our Collingswood Gallery July 12 – August 25, 2018.
+We conducted fieldwork in 2017-2018 and hosted the Tastefully South Jersey Exhibition at our Collingswood Gallery on July 12 – August 25, 2018.

 Check our education calendar for upcoming details on Folklife workshops.

-Tastefully South Jersey Exhibition and Workshop Series is made possible in part by the New Jersey State Council on the Arts, New Jersey Council of Humanities, the National Endowment of the Arts and the National Endowment for the Humanities.
+Tastefully South Jersey Exhibition and Workshop Series are made possible in part by the New Jersey State Council on the Arts, New Jersey Council of Humanities, the National Endowment of the Arts and the National Endowment for the Humanities.

 Discover Your Community

 The Folklife Project at Perkins Center for the Arts began in 2010, engaging Folklorist Thomas Carroll to travel, meet, and document the many and diverse communities and ethnic groups throughout Burlington, Camden, and Gloucester counties.
-From Mr. Carroll’s fieldwork, we’re excited to have discovered more about individuals and groups within our region, their history and culture, and to provide that information to the community.
+From Mr. Carroll’s fieldwork, we’re excited to have discovered more about individuals and groups within our region, their history, and culture, and to provide that information to the community.
 Visit Toms’s Blog to learn about self-guided folk art installation tours and more.